xyproto/xpm/README.md

     os.Exit(1)
 }
 f.Close()

+// Create a new XPM encoder
+enc := xpm.NewEncoder(imageName)

 // Prepare to output the XPM data to either stdout or to file if outputFilename == "-" {